aligneddev/BitcoinCostBasisAi/README.md

   - asks for confirmation before filling in the row
   - ask for verification after filling in the row
   - can it be generic or have to be specific to my tax software?
+  - Answer the digital asset question on your 1040 (or other return). [irs.gov]

 - Verify filled form Agent
   - check the filled in form is correct with the data given